klustria/oci-devops-helidon-example/README.md

 # Using OCI DevOps to build and deploy a Java-based Helidon MP Application

-This document provides a rough description of the steps that will be used to demonstrate a Hands On Lab setting up OCI DevOps working Helidon to create a full
-CICD Pipeline Environment
+This example shows how to pair Helidon with OCI DevOps pipeline to build a quick start Helidon MP application and deploy to either an OCI Instance, an OKE Cluster or both.

 ## Objective
 1. Create an OCI DevOps project that will build and deploy a Helidon MP application example.
-2. Simulate a patching scenario where OpenJDK is switched to Oracle JDK.
-3. Modify the Helidon application to add Object Storage integration.
+2. Create an Instance Group or OKE Cluster deployment targets.
+3. Use Terraform to create automation of OCI resources provisioning that will be needed to build the DevOps environment.
+4. Provide a quick tutorial on how to add OCI Object Storage integration into a Helidon application.

 ## Prerequisite
 - An OCI tenancy that can provision a Compute Node and work with the DevOps Service such as a paid service.
 This will also work on the free trial of the [OCI Free Tier](https://docs.oracle.com/en-us/iaas/Content/FreeTier/freetier.htm) which will only be  valid up to 30 days after sign-up.